 Investing in a solar system is no different.
 In fact, solar loans is becoming more and more popular by the day with the increasing need and banks are accommodating this rising traction of customers by offering many options of payment at reasonable solar loan interest rates in India.

 In India, the first resort for loans of any kind is banks.
 Many banks offer solar loans that provide top-up plans in the form of home loans and renovation loans.
 While other banks specifically hand out loans for residential solar rooftop installation.

-These loans have varying solar loan interest rates in India ranging anywhere between 10% to 18% that is decided by the risk profile and the source of income of the customer.
-The payback period also varies accordingly, starting from 1-5 years that can build up to 20 years.
+These loans have varying solar loan interest rates in India ranging anywhere between 10% to 18% which is decided by the risk profile and the source of income of the customer.
+The payback period also varies accordingly, starting from 1-5 years which can build up to 20 years.